lizard-demon/bhopblox/README.md

 - ✅ **Social platform integration** with Reddit post creation for published and remixed worlds
 - ✅ **Cross-platform optimization** for both desktop and mobile browsers with precision controls and responsive design

-BhopBlox delivers a complete dual-mode 3D voxel world platform with WebAssembly performance, creative tools, community features, and social integration within Reddit posts.
+BhopBlox delivers a complete dual-mode 3D voxel world game with WebAssembly performance, creative tools, community features, and social integration within Reddit posts.